 Philadelphia has plenty of street litter.
-Here’s an example of litter near a PWD outfall.
+Here’s an example of litter near a PWD stormwater inlet.

 How much of it will overflow through PWD’s T-03 CSO outfall?
 Of the portion that overflows to Tacony Creek, how much will get trapped in Tacony – Frankford Creek and how much will flow into the Delaware River?